aidswidjaja/baokao/README.md

 #### Cusdis
 Make an account on https://cusdis.com/ and then fill it in `baokao/include/env.php`.

+- Do not use Cusdis to store secure information.

 #### <head>

 Replace the following things at `baokao/include/head.php`